 John M. G. Barclay is a British biblical scholar, historian of early Christianity, and academic.
 He is the current holder of the Lightfoot Professor of Divinity at Durham University in Durham, England and is largely considered one of today’s most influential New Testament scholars.
 His most recent book is Paul and the Gift (Eerdmans, 2015), which many have recognized as the most significant book on Pauline theology in years.

 Jayson Georges (M.Div., Talbot) is the founding editor of HonorShame.com.
 He has served cross-culturally for 15 years, and lives in the Middle East.
 His books include The 3D Gospel and Ministering in Honor-Shame Cultures: Biblical Foundations and Practical Essentials, co-authored with Mark Baker.
-His forthcoming book (2019, IVP) is Ministering in Patronage Cultures: Biblical Models and Missional Implications.
+His latest book (2019, IVP) is Ministering in Patronage Cultures: Biblical Models and Missional Implications.
+His plenary session is titled: “Saving Ourselves From Shame.”

 Larry S. Persons (PhD, Fuller, Intercultural Studies) was born and raised in Thailand.
 He has lived in Southeast Asia for more than 30 years, and has exceptional command of the Thai language and culture.
 He is the CEO of CQ Leadership Consulting in Bangkok.
 In addition to leadership consulting, Larry teaches “Culturally Intelligent Leadership” at the graduate business school of Chulalongkorn University.
 He is the author of The Way Thais Lead: Face As Social Capital.